matYang/IShangkeManagementModule/README.md

 ##Files
     +app/
-      assert/               --files in this folder just will be copied into 'public' folder for *brunch* conventions css/                  --styles can be split into more css files according to page modules controllers/          --each page has more than one controllers directives/
+      assert/               --files in this folder just will be copied into 'public' folder css/                  --styles can be split into more css files according to page modules controllers/          --each page has more than one controllers directives/